4.9 Star Rating

 Life Cycle & Egg Hatching

-• Poor conditions or lack of host access slow development, but you still see hatches within a few weeks if infestation remains.
+• Poor conditions, or a lack of access to a host, will slow all of this down, but so long as an infestation remains you will still be seeing new hatches within a few weeks.
 (Michigan)

 When You Can Confidently Say: “They’re Gone”

-Virginia’s state pest control guidance, among others, recommends follow-up inspections spaced 2 weeks apart to account for egg hatch and any stragglers.
+Virginia’s state pest control guidance, among others, suggests follow-up inspections spaced 2 weeks apart, which allows for egg hatch and for any stragglers that survived the first pass.
 (VDACS)

 Why Warranties Beyond 60 Days Are Misleading

-Some major pest control firms offer 60-day guarantees, which is reasonable, but even those aren’t foolproof.
-For example, Orkin’s “360° Guarantee” includes a 60-day period.
+Some of the major pest control firms do offer 60-day guarantees, which is a reasonable window, though even those are not foolproof.
+Orkin’s “360° Guarantee,” to give one example, includes a 60-day period.
 (Orkin)

 How to Spot a Legitimate Pest Control Guarantee